Serious Illness Quotes

 - Life & Standalone Serious Illness Cover

-This plan provides you with both life cover and serious illness cover.
+This plan provides you with both life cover and serious illness cover on a standalone or independent basis.
 If a serious illness claim is paid, the life cover remains in place at its original level.
 If you subsequently die during the term of the policy, the life insurance cover will also then be paid out in full.
+REQUEST QUOTE

 Other Policy Benefits